AbyssV/practicing/markdown笔记/命令行和快捷键/vscode.md

 Open the **Command Palette** (```Ctrl+Shift+P```) and select **Debug**: Open ```launch.json```, which will prompt you to select the environment that matches your project (Node.js, Python, C++, etc).
 This will generate a ```launch.json``` file.
 Node.js support is built-in and other environments require installing the appropriate language extensions.
 See the debugging [documentation](https://code.visualstudio.com/docs/editor/debugging) for more details.

 #### Data inspection
-Inspect variables in the **Debug** panels and in the console. (注意在dubug console输入变量名，类似在浏览器里dubug js)
+Inspect variables in the **Debug** panels and in the console.

 #### Inline values
 You can set ```"debug.inlineValues": true``` to see variable values inline in the debugger.
 This feature can be expensive and may slow down stepping, so it is disabled by default

+#### Logpoints

+Logpoints act much like breakpoints but instead of halting the debugger when they are hit, they log a message to the console.
+Logpoints are especially useful for injecting logging while debugging production servers that cannot be modified or paused.

+Add a logpoint with the **Add Logpoint** command in the left editor gutter and it will be displayed as a "diamond" shaped icon.
+Log messages are plain text but can include expressions to be evaluated within curly braces ('{}').

+非阻塞，挺好用的

 ### Task runner